Kernix13/beginner-git-commands/README.md

 ## Clone an existing repo

 For when you want to work on a repo that someone else created.
-Same commands as above.
+Use the same commands as above.
 You can also clone a specific branch with:

 ```
 git clone -branch https_url